Spirit Island is located on Maligne Lake in Jasper National Park and is known as one of the most photographed places in Canada.

 It is around 14 km from the Lakeshore of the Maligne Lake Boathouse, which can make it one of Jasper’s hardest places to visit.
+You cannot simply drive up to Spirit Island, or even hike to get there!
+There are only 2 ways – paddle yourself or take a tour boat.

 There are two ways to get to Spirit Island: